 Where Should I Look for a Job?

 According to the U.S. Bureau of Labor Statistics (BLS), the industries with the highest level of employment for zoologists and wildlife biologists include local, state and federal government (www.bls.gov).
-Jobs working in management of companies and enterprises had the highest average salary for these occupations in 2013, followed by the federal executive branch of government, as reported by the BLS.
+Jobs working in the federal government had the highest average salary for these occupations in 2014, followed by the management of companies and enterprises, as reported by the BLS.
 If government is not for you, then you may want to check out private industry, such as science consulting firms or research and development services.